24/7 Admissions | Call Now: (800) 939-6636

 Drug abuse and mental health disorders will only worsen when left untreated.
 This is why dual diagnosis substance abuse treatment is so crucial to a successful recovery.

 Here at New Directions For Women, we specialize in dual diagnosis drug addiction treatment.
-Our patients with co-occurring disorders will receive around-the-clock treatment for both disorders until each disorder is completely eradicated.
+Our clients with co-occurring disorders will receive around-the-clock treatment for both disorders until each disorder is completely eradicated.

 Drug Addiction Treatment

-Treatment programs are different for everyone and are always customized based on the patient’s individual needs and circumstances.
-The most effective treatment programs ensure that patients are actively involved in each step of the way toward recovery.
+Treatment programs are different for everyone and are always customized based on the client’s individual needs and circumstances.
+The most effective treatment programs ensure that clients are actively involved in each step of the way toward recovery.

 Common drug addiction treatments practiced include: